zhongyin/zhongyin.github.io/README.md

 - [zieckey/etcdsync](https://github.com/zieckey/etcdsync) - A distributed lock library in Go using etcd.
 It easy to use like sync.Mutex.
 - [achannarasappa/ticker](https://github.com/achannarasappa/ticker) - Terminal stock ticker with live updates and position tracking
 - [FiloSottile/age](https://github.com/FiloSottile/age) - A simple, modern and secure encryption tool (and Go library) with small explicit keys, no config options, and UNIX-style composability.
-- [berty/berty](https://github.com/berty/berty) - Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network
 - [xxl-job/xxl-job-executor-go](https://github.com/xxl-job/xxl-job-executor-go) - xxl-job 执行器（golang 客户端）
 - [uber/kraken](https://github.com/uber/kraken) - P2P Docker registry capable of distributing TBs of data in seconds
 - [chaos-mesh/chaos-mesh](https://github.com/chaos-mesh/chaos-mesh) - A Chaos Engineering Platform for Kubernetes.